FLORIDA WOMAN SAVES THE DAY

 After knocking off a string of convenience stores, Wyna and Billy Bright lay low with their money at the Majestic Royale Mobile Home Park.
 However, just as they sit down to their favorite pastime - getting fucked up, playing poker and eating junk food - they hear the next door neighbor wailing on his son.
 Wyna takes matters into her own hands and stops the man, Lee Harvey, and forces him to send his boy away.
 Lee Harvey then comes after Wyna for revenge, only Wyna's too smart and once again humiliates him.
 The third time Lee Harvey tries to get the jump on Wyna, she ties him up with his cohort (a member of the ruthless Skinz Gang) and burns them alive, only Lee Harvey lives and the entire park burns down, with dogged police detective Diego Daughtry hot on Wyna and Billy's trail.

-Script Type:Short Script, Television Script
+Project Type:Short Script, Television Script

 Number of Pages:17